 CloudOps for Kubernetes will not create a valid certificate until the Name Server records are updated.
 Name Server record updates can take some time to apply.

-AWS Only: If you are using CloudOps for Kubernetes to acquire a publicly signed SSL certificate, you must re-run
+If you are using CloudOps for Kubernetes to acquire a publicly signed SSL certificate, you must re-run

 docker-compose.
 Do this after updating the DNS nameservers and before deploying any other Elastic Path infrastructure.
-If you do not perform this step, your bootstrap workspace might enter an inconsistent state, preventing you from re-running
+If you do not perform this step, your bootstrap workspace might enter into an inconsistent state, preventing you from re-running

 docker-compose later to acquire updates.